 The default values are restored.
+Click Set to apply the changes.

 4.5.3 Maximum Retention Time

 The Maximum Retention Time can be selected for each of the four video channels.
 For each video channel, recording 1 and recording 2 can be defined.